-US mortgage rates jump to highest level in 7 years
+US mortgage rates jump to highest level in nearly 8 years

-U.S. mortgage rates jumped this week to the highest level in seven years, a trend that is pulling down home sales and slowing home price growth.

 Mortgage buyer Freddie Mac said Thursday that the average rate on a 30-year, fixed rate mortgage rose to 4.94 percent, from 4.83 percent last week.

+U.S. mortgage rates jumped this week to the highest level in almost eight years, a trend that is pulling down home sales and slowing home price growth.

+Mortgage buyer Freddie Mac said Thursday that the average rate on a 30-year, fixed rate mortgage rose to 4.94 percent, from 4.83 percent last week.
+That is the highest level since February 2011.
 A year ago the rate was 3.9 percent.

 The average rate on a 15-year, fixed rate loan increased to 4.33 percent, from 4.23 percent last week.